86 minutes! If you live in Lisbon, this is the time you need to arrive and visit Nazaré!

 WHEN TO VISIT NAZARÉ?

-There are several reasons of attraction in Nazareth.
+There are several good seasons to visit Nazaré.
 If you want to enjoy the sun and the beach, then the summer months are the ideal option.

 If you want to admire the incredible giant waves, you are more likely to find them between November and February.
-However, you should keep an eye out for the weather because the sea is not always furious in this old fishing village.
+However, you should keep an eye on the weather forecast, because the sea is not always furious in this old fishing village.

 WHERE TO SLEEP IN NAZARÉ?